Sports-QA: A Large-Scale Video Question Answering Benchmark for Complex and Professional Sports: Introduction

 In addition to the dataset, we present a novel method for sports VideoQA.
 Recognizing that sports VideoQA demands the model to capture information from multiple frames at various temporal granularities, we introduce the Auto-Focus Transformer (AFT), featuring an Auto-Focus Attention mechanism.
 Conceptually, the model operates akin to a temporal magnifying glass with a dynamic focal length, allowing it to inspect the video to answer questions with diverse temporal dependencies.
 More specifically, our designed Auto-Focus Attention dynamically selects attention focus based on the question.
 This mechanism empowers the model to handle questions involving video information across various time spans.

 The contributions are summarized as follows:

 \begin{itemize}

-\item We contribute a large-scale dataset, Sports-QA, which consists of various types of questions and multiple sports for VideoQA.
-To our knowledge, it is the first dataset for complex reasoning over professional sports actions.

-\item We propose a new Auto-Focus Transformer (AFT), where the attention focus is adaptive based on the question, enabling the model to deal with questions requiring temporal information of various scales.
+\item We contribute a large-scale dataset, which consists of various types of questions and multiple sports for VideoQA.
+To our knowledge, it is the first dataset for complex reasoning over professional sports actions. \item We propose a new Auto-Focus Transformer (AFT), where the attention focus is adaptive based on the question, enabling the model to deal with questions requiring temporal information of various scales.

 \item We conduct extensive experiments on our dataset, including baseline study, evaluation of existing methods, and visualization of predictions.
-The results show the superiority of the proposed AFT for the sports VideoQA task. \end{itemize}
+The results show the superiority of the proposed AFT for sports VideoQA. \end{itemize}